chamarasanjeewa/artist-album-search/README.md

 2. Click on an artist record based on search results, it will navigate to albums view
 3. Click on an album to navigate to album details view

+eg: type `madona` on the search bar and navigate

 ## Available Scripts

 In the project directory, you can run: